tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/Optimization_ML.md

 {{</katex>}}
 </div>

-In each iteration, the partial derivative of the cost function $J$ with respect to $\theta$ is computed.
-This derivative is then scaled by the learning rate ($\alpha$) and subtracted from the current $\theta$.
-This process is repeated until $\theta$ shows negligible changes or until a predefined number of iterations is reached.
-This iterative approach allows the parameters $\theta$ to gradually adjust, guiding the model toward convergence.

 When optimizing your machine learning algorithm, it's crucial to consider the learning rate, denoted here as $\alpha$.
-This hyperparameter determines the size of the steps taken during optimization.
-A larger $\alpha$ corresponds to more significant parameter changes in each step, while a smaller $\alpha$ results in more gradual adjustments.
-It's essential to fine-tune $\alpha$ based on the specific characteristics of your problem.
-For example, an excessively large $\alpha$ may lead to overshooting, hindering convergence to the minimum.
-Conversely, an excessively small $\alpha$ may slow down progress.
+It controls the size of the steps taken during optimization.
+Let's say we start with $\alpha = 0.01$.

+In each iteration, the algorithm computes the partial derivatives of the cost function with respect to $\theta_0$ and $\theta_1$, scales them by $\alpha$, and updates the parameters accordingly.
+This process continues until the cost function converges to a minimum.

+However, choosing the right learning rate is crucial.
+If the learning rate is too large, the algorithm may overshoot the minimum and fail to converge.
+Conversely, if it's too small, the algorithm may take too long to converge.

+Let's say we experiment with different learning rates: $\alpha = 0.1$, $\alpha = 0.01$, and $\alpha = 0.001$.
+We visualize their effects on the convergence of the cost function in the graph.

 <div align="center">
   <img src="../images/Alpha_effect.png" width="400">
 </div>

+By fine-tuning the learning rate and monitoring the convergence of the cost function, we can optimize our machine learning algorithm to make accurate predictions of house prices based on their sizes.

 {{% tip %}}
 The key hyperparameters in GD are learning rate, maximum number of iteration, and learning rate decay with decay rate.
 {{% /tip %}}

 ## Gradient Descent Variants
 Various variants of Gradient Descent exist, such as `batch gradient descent`, `stochastic gradient descent`.
 While the fundamental concepts remain consistent across these variants, the approach each algorithm adopts to solve the optimization problem differs.